Indo-Pacific Bottlenose Dolphin

 Dolphins don't suffocate outside of water; they breathe air like all mammals, although they can die of dehydration out of water.
 They are vulnerable to many stressors and threats including disease, biotoxins, pollution, habitat alteration including freshwater incursions, vessel strikes, human feeding of and activities causing harassment, interactions with commercial and recreational fishing, energy exploration and oil spills, and other types of human disturbance, such as underwater noise.

-Indo-Pacific bottlenose dolphins feed on a wide variety of fish and cephalopods (particularly squid).
+Pure carnivores, Indo-Pacific bottlenose dolphins mostly eat fish, cephalopods (such as squid), and occasionally crabs.
+Certain prey may be the specialty of coastal communities.
+This species' role in the environment is that of a mid-level predator that regulates fish populations and serves as prey for large sharks.
 Apart from sight, dolphins also navigate by echolocation.
 They produce clicking sounds to send out sound waves.
 When these waves hit an object, they bounce back towards the dolphins’ well-developed ears.
 Indo-Pacific bottlenose dolphins located in Shark Bay, Australia, have been observed using sponges as tools in a practice called "sponging".
 A dolphin breaks a marine sponge off the sea floor and wears it over its rostrum, apparently to probe substrates for fish, possibly as a tool.
+The bottlenose dolphin's primary habitat preference is shallow coastal seas, bays, estuaries, coral reefs, and seagrass beds.

 As a very social species, the Indo-Pacific dolphin lives in groups called pods that typically number about 15 individuals, but group size varies from pairs of dolphins to over 100 or even occasionally over 1,000 animals for short periods of time.
 The types of groups include: nursery groups, juvenile groups, and groups of adult males.
 If the dolphin can not find a path to a dropped item, the dolphin may stay underwater to the point of drowning.
 Should the survivor or another creature hit a dolphin, the whole pod retaliates, attacking all at once similar to other sociable animals.